 To navigate from page to page or to use the zoom options, hover the mouse over the page (or click on the page), and the menu will appear at the bottom edge of the page.

-Tips to Minimising Time to Obtain Ethical Approval
+Tips to Minimizing Time to Obtain Ethical Approval

 All studies require a brief summary of what is proposed.
 Our interest is in areas of your objectives and methodology where ethical issues may arise, so please focus your detail on areas such as recruitment, consent, describing your participants and the nature of their involvement, and data handling.